Environmental Science Major (BS in ENVS)

-Our Universe: Environmental Physics
+Our Universe: Environmental Physics With lab

 This course will examine natural and human-induced causes affecting the environment from a physics/engineering perspective.
 Students will first address the way science interfaces with the climate change, energy policy and sustainability, urban infrastructure, environmental health and the impact of developing economies, and the role of technology and scientific innovation in addressing the environmental problems.

 The block of courses is about doing something about the environmental issues we face ? a task that, of course, will require research, analysis, organization, and writing, but that must also result in practical action.
 The goals of the course are to encourage you to become an active citizen in your own educational process and our wider community; to learn about, analyze, critique, and apply some of the historical and contemporary interdisciplinary thinking regarding green urbanism and urban gardening to a particular community project; to immerse yourself in one local attempt to bring Cincinnati closer to its goals of being a greener city.